scaceresg/devops-vprofile-deployments/docker-aws-ec2/README.md

-# Deployment of Java Application using Docker in AWS
+# Deployment of Java Application using Docker Compose in AWS

-This project consists of building and deploying the VProfile web application, developed by [hkhcoder](https://github.com/hkhcoder/vprofile-project) using Docker and Docker Compose.

-The application was developed in Java, using JDK 11 and MySQL 8.

 ## Initial Settings: AWS EC2 Instance